Agamenon-sama/Migraine/README.md

 ## Status

-- The emulator is mostly functional but still lacks some important
+- The emulator is good
+- The renderer is great
-- The renderer for the emulator screen is good but could benefit from more tweaks
+- The sound is good
 - The debugger is half ok
 - The assembler is half ok
 - The disassembler is still in very early stages